 So now that you know about native plants, let’s talk natural landscapes.

-With the U.S. population nearing three hundred and six million, and growing by more than eight thousand every day, we have to get serious about habitat for our fellow creatures.
-See Gardening for Life (pdf) by Doug Tallamy.
-Here Doug Tallamy talks specifically about pollinators and other insects and how important they are to our bird populations Welcoming Wildlife Into the Garden with Native Plants (pdf).
+With the U.S. population over three hundred, seven million, and growing by more than eight thousand every day, we have to get serious about habitat for our fellow creatures.
+See Gardening for Life by Doug Tallamy.
+Here Doug Tallamy talks specifically about pollinators and other insects and how important they are to our bird populations Welcoming Wildlife Into the Garden with Native Plants .

 Are you a birder?

 Doug Tallamy tells us his grad students are busy conducting a number of studies to quantify the percentage of caterpillars each bird species in the U.S feed their young.
 So far, the overall average is about 80% caterpillars.
-Some, particularly many of the warbles, feed 100% caterpillars, but ground foragers like catbirds have a higher percentage of detritivores and predators like crickets and spiders.
-4% of our birds don’t feed insects at all (finches, doves, crossbills).
+Some, particularly many of the warblers, feed 100% caterpillars, but ground foragers like catbirds have a higher percentage of detritivores and predators like crickets and spiders.
+Four percent of our birds don’t feed insects at all (finches, doves, crossbills).
 There is no such list for birds, but you can assume that if a plant makes lots of caterpillars, it is very important to birds.
-Check out Native Caterpillars Moths and Butterflies and Host Native Woodies (pdf)(2 pages) Native Caterpillars Moths Butterflies & Host Native Woodies (pdf) (1 page) from the March/April 2014 Journal to help with your tree selection.
+Check out Native Caterpillars Moths and Butterflies and Host Native Woodies, (printable 2 pages) Native Caterpillars Moths Butterflies & Host Native Woodies (11×17″ double page spread) from the March/April 2014 Journal to help with your tree selection.

 - What’s On the Horizon?
-The Future of Natural Landscaping in America (pdf) by Neil Diboll
+The Future of Natural Landscaping in America by Neil Diboll

 Reasons to Use Native Plants